M-Badri/Turblyze/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/License-Apache_2.0-blue.svg" alt="License: Apache 2.0"></a>
 </p>

+This is a 3D incompressible CFD solver parallelized with MPI that solves steady-state and transient flows and offers few turbulence modeling options.
+It can read unstructured Fluent `.msh` meshes and export results in VTKHDF format (`.vtkhdf`) for visualization in ParaView.

 ## Features

 ### Core Capabilities
-- **3D Incompressible Flow**: Solves momentum equations with the pressure correction via the SIMPLE algorithm
+- **3D Incompressible Flow**: Solves momentum equations with pressure correction with the SIMPLE/PISO algorithm

-- **Steady-state and Transient (URANS)**: Runs as a steady SIMPLE solve or runs a transient simulation with implicit Euler / Crank-Nicolson / second-order implicit time schemes using a fixed number of PISO outer correctors per step.
-Selected by the `time` case section; transient runs append every written step into one temporal `.vtkhdf` file (geometry stored once)
+- **Steady-state and Transient (URANS)**: Runs a steady-state simulation with the SIMPLE algorithm or a transient simulation with implicit Euler / Crank-Nicolson / second-order implicit time schemes using the PISO algorithm

-- **Collocated Grid**: Uses Rhie-Chow face-velocity interpolation to prevent pressure checkerboarding

-- **Multiple Convection Schemes**: Upwind (UDS), Second-Order Upwind (SOU), Central-Difference (CDS), and LUST (Linear-Upwind Stabilized Transport) convection schemes with deferred-correction approach to improve stability
+- **Convection Schemes**: Upwind (UDS), Second-Order Upwind (SOU), Central-Difference (CDS), and LUST (Linear-Upwind Stabilized Transport) convection schemes with the deferred-correction approach

 - **Gradient Reconstruction**: Weighted least-squares cell-centered gradients

-- **Boundary Conditions**: flexible per-field BC system with direct face-to-patch linking and per-component velocity handling; unrecognized BC types are rejected with a fatal error listing the valid types
+- **Boundary Conditions**: `fixedValue`, `zeroGradient`, `fixedGradient`, `noSlip` (velocity), wall functions (`kWallFunction`, `omegaWallFunction`, `nutWallFunction`), and mesh-derived `symmetry` planes

-- **Turbulence Modeling**: k-omega SST model with wall distance calculation and wall functions
+- **Turbulence Modeling**: Laminar or k-omega SST model with wall functions

-- **Wall Distance Calculation**: Mesh wave iterative propagation for accurate turbulence modeling

 - **Distributed-Memory Parallelism (MPI)**: Runtime METIS domain decomposition with ghost-cell halo exchange.
 The same binary runs serially or under `mpirun -np N ./Turblyze case`, with no case-file changes.
 Linear systems are solved with PETSc Krylov solvers.